-Being a work-at-home mom is a great way to have it all — until weekends become all work and no play.
+Being a work-at-home mom is a great way to have it all–until weekends become all work and no play.
+In this issue of Working Mom 3.0, writer Stephanie Taylor Christensen explores how to find work and family balance when weekends mean work.

 When mom works weekends